 Alaska opened my eyes,

-I was ten.
-My Aunt who lives in Alaska was getting married and for some crazy reason wanted to spend her honeymoon with us, her family from Ohio and Chicago, for two weeks in two RVs.
-We climbed glaciers, watched Blue Whales breaching in the Gulf, and played A LOT of cards.
+I was ten when I had my first big travel experience.
+My Aunt Lisa who lives in Alaska was getting married and for some crazy reason wanted to spend her honeymoon with her entire family.
+For two weeks in two RVs we roamed around Alaska climbing glaciers, watching Blue Whales breaching in the Gulf, and playing A LOT of card games.

-But one the memories that sticks out to me the most is one that happened right at my Aunt’s house in Anchorage.
-She was washing the dishes, likely regretting inviting all these people who she was cleaning up after on her honeymoon, and calmly called me over.
-She lifted me up and right there in the backyard of her house which sat nestled in on her culdesac was a Moose.
+Amongst hundreds of memories the one that sticks out to me the most happened at my Aunt’s house in Anchorage.
+She was washing the dishes, likely regretting inviting all these people who she was cleaning up after on her honeymoon, when she calmly called me into the kitchen.
+She lifted me up and right there in the backyard of her house, which sat nestled in a common residential neighborhood, was a Moose.
 I was so excited and simply shocked.
 That excitement was soon trumped when someone in my family started yelling, “Kelsey and Jenna are missing.”

 My sister and cousin, all of seven-years-old, decided to go on a little adventure.

-In Ohio when a little one goes missing, sure you panic.
+Where I am from in Ohio when a little one goes missing, sure you panic.
 You start running around, yelling their names, and calling the neighbors.
 This was different.
-The entire neighborhood stopped whatever they were doing and fully committed to finding the little ones and fast.
+The entire neighborhood stopped what they were doing and fully committed to finding these two little girls and fast.

 "What a wild way to live I remember thinking."

-I had been riding my bike to the convenience store to get disposable cameras ever since my trip to Alaska and watching my Grandpa with his camera.
+Once we returned back to Ohio I had began riding my bike to the convenience store to get disposable cameras.
+Traveling to Alaska and watching my Grandpa with his camera ignited something inside of myself.
 He took photos of us on the pebble beaches there and I remember that feeling of really slowing down and capturing those memories.
 I remember how special my connection felt with my Grandpa while he had that camera in his hands, carefully setting up the perfect composition while adjusting the exposure to capture a shilloute of us.

-Craving more "what the f*ck moments" I moved to Cholula, Mexico for three months in 2008 to study Art and Design.
-I bought (or better made it the only thing on my Christmas list that year) my first DSLR camera and cared for it as it was my first born.
-I rarely put it down and brought it with me everywhere.
+Fast forward about 10 years I found myself raving more "what the f*ck moments".
+I packed my bags and headed to Cholula, Mexico for three months in 2008 to study Art and Design.
+I got my first DSLR camera for that holiday season before I left and cared for it as it was my first born.
+I rarely put it down and it went everywhere with me.

 The rest went something like this:

-2009 finish my degree in Visual Communications from Ohio University
+2009 Finished my degree in Visual Communications from Ohio University.

-2009 get an internship at an Ad Agency & quickly realize my heart isn’t in it when the Art Director asks me,
+2009 Got an internship at an Advertising Agency and quickly realize my heart wasn't in it when the Art Director asked me,

 “What do you REALLY want to do?”

-2010 move to Korat, Thailand to teach ESL at a school with over 4,000 girls.
-Travel around Thailand, Laos, India and Nepal truly learning lessons I never thought I needed to know
+2010 Moved to Korat, Thailand to teach ESL at a school with over 4,000 girls.
+Traveled around Thailand, Laos, India and Nepal truly learning lessons I never thought I needed to know.

-2011 move back to Columbus, Ohio and get my first big girl job as a Senior Graphics Associate at a
+2011 move back to Columbus, Ohio and got my first big girl job as a Senior Graphics Associate at a

-- take more photographs, period. whether it be travel, portraits, food, yogis, or creative entrepreneurs - just take more photographs
+- take more photographs, period. whether it may be: travel, portraits, food, yogis, or creative entrepreneurs - just take more photographs

 - design more with creative freedom